 When to get a personal loan

 Reducing/consolidating credit card debt.
-With the average national credit card interest rate hovering around 15.07%, it’s no surprise why so many people may find themselves in debt.
-Using a personal loan to pay off or consolidate your credit card debt can be the more cost effective option, especially if you can land an APR on your loan lower than on your cards.
+With the average national credit card interest rate over 16% according to US News, it’s no surprise why so many people may find themselves in debt.
+Using a personal loan to pay off or consolidate your credit card debt can be a more cost effective option, especially if you can land an APR on your loan lower than on your cards.
 Learn more about debt consolidation loans.